hypo69/hypo/docs/raw_rst_from_gemini/category/category.md

     @param locator: The xpath locator to find category links.
     @param dump_file: The file to dump the hierarchical dictionary.
     @param id_category_default: The default category ID.
-    @param category:  The current category dictionary (used for recursion).
-Defaults to None.
+    @param category: The current category data.
     @return: A hierarchical dictionary representing categories and their URLs.
-Returns None on failure.
     """
     if category is None:
         category = {'url': url,